Unless licensed by the commissioner under this chapter, an individual, organization, or government entity must not:

 (7) nursing homes or hospitals licensed by the commissioner of health except as specified under section 245A.02;

-(8) board and lodge facilities licensed by the commissioner of health that do not provide children's residential services under Minnesota Rules, chapter 2960, mental health or chemical dependency treatment;
+(8) board and lodge facilities licensed by the commissioner of health that do not provide children's residential services under Minnesota Rules, chapter 2960, mental health or substance use disorder treatment;

 (9) homes providing programs for persons placed by a county or a licensed agency for legal adoption, unless the adoption is not completed within two years;